qaware/cloud-computing-th-rosenheim/09-service-meshes/exercise/README.md

 ```shell
 $ kubectl run grpcurl --rm -it --image=networld/grpcurl --restart=Never --command -- ./grpcurl -plaintext voting-svc.emojivoto:8080 emojivoto.v1.VotingService/VoteDog
 ```

+Of course, this should not work.
+Calls from outside the mesh are not possible.
+Further, the authorization policies you created specifically allow access only for the web service.

 # Mesh all the things
 Mesh the Nginx ingress controller and the Kubernetes dashboard.